-The terms set out in this part 16 of the Terms of Business apply:
+The terms set out in this clause 18 of the Terms apply:

 If no Engagement or Confirmation Letter has been issued in relation to an assignment, our fees will reflect time spent and such other factors as complexity, monetary values involved, specialist input required and the urgency of the matter.
 Goods and services tax (GST) at the prevailing rate will be added to and forms part of our fees.

 Intellectual property rights in all documentation, systems, materials, methodologies and processes brought to any assignment or engagement or created in the course of the assignment or engagement shall remain and be vested in Kelly + Partners.